THE MONSTER HEATING BILL

 It looked like a Do-It-Yourself operation because the wiring and Freon tubes were not done properly.
-Since my said repairman did not seem to know what he was doing when he made repairs to the furnace, I stepped in.
+Since my said repairman did not seem to know what he was doing when he made repairs to the furnace, I stepped in with my own initiatives.

 I had to teach myself how to repair the furnace and outside compressor.
-In doing so, I think I blew out the condenser compressor, but I did get the electric furnace working properly.
+In doing so, I think I blew out that compressor, but I did get the electric furnace working properly.
 The problem is that it uses a lot of wattage to heat the house.

 As a result, to save money, I only use it to take the chill off of the house in the morning.
 I keep the filters changed on a regular basis and close the registers that are in rooms that I am not using.
-Not recommended by AC technicians, but I am not getting any sweating or condensation in the closed units.
+It’s a procedure not recommended by AC technicians, but I am not getting any sweating or condensation in the closed units.

 Since the house is sort of double insulated, the room heaters usually do not need to be turned on until the early, and coldest, hours of the morning.

 Summer time really kicks in around here in mid-June.
-Since I blew out the outside condenser for the cooling function of the system, I had a contractor give me a quote on a new set of units for both heating and cooling.
-Since it only made sense to install a bigger unit for the house I asked for a quote on a 4 ton unit heat pump. $5,500.
+Since I blew out the outside condenser for the cooling function of the central system, I had a contractor give me a quote on a new set of units for both heating and cooling.
+Since it only made sense to install a bigger unit for the house I asked for a quote on a 4 ton unit heat pump.
+That figure came to $5,500.

-I did not want to finance that type of purchase so we settled for four window units for now.
-2 of them we already had.
-We added 2 more and they are all remote control.
+I did not want to finance that type of purchase so we settled on using four window units for the time being.
+2 of them we already had and we purchased 3 more units at an average cost of around $300.
+All of them are remote controlled and the last one bought has WIFI capability.
 We installed 1 in each bedroom that we are using.
-There is one in the living room and one in the dining room which also serves the adjoining kitchen.
+There is also one in the living room and one in the dining room which also serves the adjoining kitchen.